andrey101010/ds-predicitive-maintenace/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]
 (https://colab.research.google.com/drive/1B_oqdvrdWVnyJnZlcQFEN_9CYxK2wuVh#scrollTo=jIL2G-fa_0d5)

-# Data Science Project Predicitive Machine Maintenace
+# Data Science Project: Predicitive Machine Maintenace
 For this is a Kaggle dataset, which was used in this project and can be found under the following link: https://www.kaggle.com/datasets/nphantawee/pump-sensor-data